m4ktub/m4ktub.ws/README.md

 ---------

-All the posts, in the \_drafts and \_posts directories, and all the produced images, in the \_images, directory, have the default licensing and are &copy;
+All the posts, in the \_drafts and \_posts directories, and all the produced images, in the images directory, have the default licensing and are &copy;
 Cláudio Gil.

-All the other content, unless stated otherwise, has the MIT License or the license described in the file's preamble or the LICENSE.\* file in the same directory.
+All the other content has the MIT License, unless stated otherwise in the file's preamble.
+The full license, when available, is in the LICENSE.\* file located in the same directory.